 Make it clear to family members that this room or this part of the room belongs to her.
 If others want to enter then they should only do so with her permission.

 If he is afraid of the dark then make sure that you have suitable lighting that can be left on all night.
-Either have a night light or leave a light on outside his room.
+Either use a nightlight or leave a light on outside his room.
 If he is scared of the dark then it makes no sense for the room to be dark at night.

-If you have the room then keep toys in a separate room so that the bedroom is a place for sleeping.
+If you have the room then keep toys in a separate room so that the bedroom is a place for sleeping and not playing.
 It will also help keep the bedroom tidy and the mess in the playroom.
 Your child’s bedroom will be a place to go and sleep and it will be clearer that she is not going to her room to play but to sleep.

 Teach her how to make her bed and tidy her room.
 You might want to use our free printable chore charts to help you do this.